4d/docs/website/translated_docs/es/Concepts/operators.md

 $myDate:=!2018/01/21! $myNumber:=3 //assigns 3 to MyNumber variable
 $myDate:=!2018/01/21! //assigns a date literal
 $myLength:=Length("Acme") //assigns the result of the command (4) to $myLength
+$col:=New collection //$col is initialized with an empty collection $myNumber:=3 //assigns 3 to MyNumber variable
+$myDate:=!2018/01/21! //assigns a date literal
+$myLength:=Length("Acme") //assigns the result of the command (4) to $myLength
 $col:=New collection //$col is initialized with an empty collection
 ```